 The seal protects the electrical connection between the Master and Tool module.
-If the seal becomes worn or damaged, it must be replaced.
+Replace the seal if it becomes worn or damaged.

 - 1. Place the Tool in a secure location. - 2.
 Uncouple the Master and Tool plates. - 3.
 Turn off and de-energize all energized circuits (for example: electrical, pneumatic, and hydraulic circuits). - 4.
-To remove the existing seal, pinch the edge of the seal with your fingers and pull the seal away from the pin block on the Master. - 5.
+To remove the existing seal, pinch the edge of the seal and pull the seal away from the pin block on the Master module. - 5.
 To install a new seal, stretch the new seal over the shoulder of the pin block. - 6.
-Push the seal hub down against the pin block using your finger tip. - 7.
+Push the seal hub down against the pin block. - 7.
 Safely resume normal operation.